Cranbrook School, Ilford

 Cranbrook School (formally Cranbrook College) was an independent co-educational school, located in Ilford, Greater London, England.
 The Cognita Group owned and operated the school until its closure in 2016.
 At that time the school covered the full range of academic years from Nursery to Year 11.
 Previously, in 2011, Cranbrook had merged with Glenarm College, another Cognita school in Ilford.

 History

 Cranbrook School (formerly known as Cranbrook College) was founded in 1896 as a boys only school.
 The school was acquired by Cognita Schools Limited in April 2007.

+From 2001 to 2009, the school enjoyed a fruitful partnership with the nearby Cranbrook Baptist Church.
+Weekly school assemblies were held in the church, many of which were led by the school chaplain, Rev Ivan King.

 In January 2011, Cranbrook and Glenarm College's integrated into a new site at Mansfield Road, adjacent to the existing Cranbrook College campus.
 The schools, which shared the same founder, then re-branded themselves under the new title of Cranbrook and were fully co-educational.

 Cranbrook School attempted to change from a boys only school into a co-ed mixed school by first opening up the reception, Year 1 and Year 2 classes to girls.
 However low intake meant female pupils did not continue higher up the school.

 On 20 July 2016, reduced pupil numbers forced Cranbrook School to close permanently.